-PVC itself is a material with a comparatively low energy consumption thereby cutting down depletion of natural resources.
+PVC itself is a material with a comparatively low energy consumption thereby cutting down the depletion of natural resources.
 In vehicles, this is enhanced further by the lightness of PVC components in comparison to traditional materials, therefore reducing weight and thus fuel consumption.

 Reduces Noise for Car Occupants

-The sound-dampening properties of PVC in carpet backings, coatings and linings cuts down noise for the driver and passengers, increasing comfort and reducing stress.
+The sound-dampening properties of PVC in carpet backings, coatings and linings cuts down the noise for the driver and passengers, increasing comfort and reducing stress.